asynkron/protoactor-website/hugo/content/docs/getting-started.md

 }
 ```

-Once we have the message type, we can create our actor:
+Once we have the message type, we can create our actor.
+To do this, we create class `GreetingActor` that inherits from the `IActor` interface.
+In this class, we need to implement an asynchronous method `ReceiveAsync` that has `IContext` parameter.
+If the incoming `IContext` contains a message of the `Greet` type, then we need to respond to it.
+Otherwise, no action is required.

 ```csharp
 using System;